 Connor D'Netto (b.
 1994) is a composer of contemporary classical music, described as "the model contemporary Australian composer" by ABC Classic FM.

 Throughout his works, Connor balances driving rhythmic elements, heartfelt lyrical expression drawn from his extensive performance experience as a classically trained bass baritone, and a lushly textural approach to orchestration, combined with contemporary performance practices, unique one-off concerts and performances, and the delicate incorporation of electronic music elements.
-Connor’s music has been commissioned and performed across Australia and abroad, including commissions from ensembles such the Melbourne Symphony Orchestra, the Australian String Quartet, the prolific New York based collective Bang On A Can, and performers such as Katie Noonan, Karin Schaupp and Claire Edwardes.
+Connor’s music has been commissioned and performed across Australia and abroad, including from ensembles such the Melbourne Symphony Orchestra, the Australian String Quartet, New York based groups including Bang On A Can and the Mivos Quartet, and performers such as Katie Noonan, Karin Schaupp and Claire Edwardes.

 In 2017, Connor was selected for a fellowship with the prolific New York new-music collective Bang On A Can.
-As part, his music was featured at Bang On A Can's Summer Music Festival at the Massachusetts Museum of Contemporary Arts (MASS MoCA) in July, having travelled to the USA to take part in a three-week residency with the ensemble.
+As part, his music was featured at Bang On A Can's Summer Music Festival at the Massachusetts Museum of Contemporary Arts (MASS MoCA), having travelled to the USA to take part in a three-week residency with the ensemble.

-In 2015, Connor was named winner of Chamber Music Australia’s Australian New Works Award, with his winning work, String Quartet No. 2 in E minor, becoming the set work in the finals of the 7th Melbourne International Chamber Music Competition at the Melbourne Recital Centre.
-He has also been awarded an APRA Art Music Fund Award 2018, the Brisbane City Council’s Lord Mayor’s Young and Emerging Artists Fellowship 2018, a Brisbane Arts and Cultural Innovation Award 2017 for his contribution to the Arts, the Percy Brier Memorial Composition Prize 2016 for his Texture No. 1 for Orchestra, and the Donald Tugby Musicology Prize and Scholarship 2015 by the University of Queensland for exceptional contribution to the field of music research.
+In 2015, Connor was named winner of Chamber Music Australia’s Australian New Works Award, with his winning work, String Quartet No. 2, becoming the set work in the finals of the 7th Melbourne International Chamber Music Competition at the Melbourne Recital Centre.
+He has also been awarded an APRA Art Music Fund Award 2018, the Brisbane City Council’s Lord Mayor’s Young and Emerging Artists Fellowship 2018, a Brisbane Arts and Cultural Innovation Award 2017, the Percy Brier Memorial Composition Prize 2016, and the Donald Tugby Musicology Prize and Scholarship 2015.

-Connor is the artistic director, producer, and co-founder of the successful Brisbane-based contemporary classical concert series “Argo”.
-Founded in 2015, Argo creates immersive art music experiences bending the boundaries of artform, fostering creative collaborations between artists of various mediums.
-Its focus is on creating experiential and concept driven events that fuse classical instruments and ensembles with contemporary influences and new modes of musical expression.
-To find out more about Argo, head to www.argosound.com.
+Connor is the artistic director, producer, and co-founder of the Brisbane-based contemporary classical concert series “Argo”.
+Founded in 2015, Argo creates immersive experiences bending the boundaries of artform, fostering creative collaborations between artists of various mediums.
+In 2018, Connor was nominated and shortlisted as a finalist in the APRA AMCOS Art Music Awards in the “Excellence by an Individual” category for his artistic direction of Argo throughout its 2017 Concert Season.

-Connor is a trained classical bass, having previously studied with Shaun Brown.
+Connor is a trained classical bass, performing throughout Australia.
 He is also a talented photographer, videographer and visual-artist, creating and shooting not only material for his music, but also for a number of other artists and musicians.

 Currently Connor is based in London where is he studying his Masters of Music at the Royal College of Music.
-He is a Tait Trust Scholar at the Royal College of Music, and his studies are further supported with an Australian Music Foundation Award, the Brisbane City Council Lord Mayor’s Young and Emerging Artists Fellowship, the Tait Performing Arts Association, a Churchie Foundation Scholarship, and by the Big Give Campaign at RCM.
-Connor is concurrently working on his PhD through the University of Queensland, where he completed a Bachelor of Music (Honours) graduating with First-Class Honours in 2016 from the University of Queensland.
+He is a Tait Trust Scholar at the Royal College of Music, and his studies are further supported by the Australian Music Foundation Award, the Brisbane City Council Lord Mayor’s Young and Emerging Artists Fellowship, the Tait Performing Arts Association, a Churchie Foundation Scholarship, The Julian Baring Award and by the Big Give Campaign at RCM.
+Connor has a Bachelor of Music (Honours), graduating with First-Class Honours in 2016 from the University of Queensland.

 Brisbane Arts and Cultural Innovation Award 2017 – Brisbane City Council